mosesdaudu001/Calculate_Vehicle_Speed/README.md

 ## Step 2:
-Edit the `FILE_PATH` argument in line 7 and input the path to the video you want to use
+Edit the `FILE_PATH` argument in line 7 and input the path to the video you want to use Edit the limit figures to be specific to your use case in line 28 and 29

 ## Step 3:
 Run the `python` file